The Dad You Thought You'd Be vs. The Dad You Actually Became

 Summary

-Most dads start with a picture of who they think they'll be.
+Most dads start with a picture of who they think they’ll be.
 Over time, real life reshapes that vision into something quieter, messier, and more human.
-This is the difference between expectation and reality—and why it matters more than we admit.
+This reflection explores the gap between expectation and reality—and why it matters more than we admit.

 Somewhere between the plan and reality, fatherhood changed shape